albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

     Now the `WeightedDice` can be used instead of the `Dice`.
-Now the test will work.
+The test will now work.

     ```java
     package demo;